Rental assistance near you in your community.

 There will be different types of local housing or rent assistance programs available as well.
 Low-income families, those with an eviction letter (or close to it) will find all or some of the resources available.
 There may also be rent relief near you focused on helping veterans, single moms, senior citizens or disabled people.
 The services, which are free to call and apply at, can refer tenants to a local program near them that will offer short or long term rent assistance.

-- Security deposit assistance as well as money for first or last months rental payments will be offered near you as well by the same local agencies or charities.
+First months rent or security deposit assistance is offered by many organizations.
+This financial help as well as money for last months rental payments will be offered near you as well by many of the same local agencies or charities.
 Get help in your community with a security deposit.

-- Subsidized housing and income-based rent homes, namely from section 8 housing choice vouchers, are for low-income families.
+Subsidized housing and income-based rental homes, namely from section 8 housing choice vouchers, are for low-income families.
 They help families or single people pay rent based on their income and look here for local section 8 housing vouchers.

 Local rental assistance programs in your community